FawwazN/mnc_backend/README.md

 -	Login: do log in customer and if customer does not exist, then got reject.
 -	Payment: customer that has been login can do the payment.
 No max & min limit amount for transfer.
 Transfer only do for registered customer.
--	Logout: do logout for the logged in custome.
+-	Logout: do logout for the logged in customer.
 -   Show customer data.

 All of the activity stored inside transaction table.